Some Basic Values

 Christmas (Dec.
 25-January 5) celebrates the gift of Jesus, the incarnate Son of God.
 It is a time of great joy.
 The color is white, which signifies purity and glory.

 Epiphany (January 6-February) celebrates the revelation of Jesus to the world, the one in whom God is making all things new.
 The color is green, signifying life and vitality.

 In Lent (February-March), we join with Jesus as he set his face towards Jerusalem, where he would be acclaimed, and crucified, as king.
 It is the most somber season of the year.
 The color returns to purple.

 Easter (March-May) celebrates the resurrection, the victory of God over sin, death, and hell and the promise that all things will be made new in Christ.
 It is the most joyful season of the year.
 The color returns to white.

 Ordinary time (May-November) is the season of the church and the new life that comes through the Holy Spirit.
-It focuses on God’s mission to bring new life to the world through Jesus.
-The color returns to green.
+It begins with Pentecost Sunday (red), and it focuses on God’s mission to bring new life to the world through Jesus.
+After Pentecost Sunday, the color returns to green.